vamsi-n/AboutMe/AboutMe.md

 ● Founder/owner of a custom software development company that uses a fixed bid model for projects, writes functional specs and proposals, then develops and delivers the solutions with an offshore team
-● Built offshore firm, staffed it with 25+ direct and indirect reports ● Delivered projects using native iOS/Android, web applications, and IOT devices from POCs to production Led technical initiatives for design and development of subsystems on artifacts such as database design, process workflows, APIs, sequence diagrams, and UX using Invision
+● Built offshore firm, staffed it with 25+ direct and indirect reports ● Delivered projects using native iOS/Android, web applications, and IOT devices from POCs to production ● Successfully conducted several deep dives for solving business problems with the client's stakeholders and users in a workshop setting for efficient outcomes
+Led technical initiatives for design and development of subsystems on artifacts such as database design, process workflows, APIs, sequence diagrams, and UX using Invision
 ● Recruited and developed employees through mentorship for coding and test-driven development, effective performance evaluations, and creation of performance and development goals
-● Initiated multiple microservices in AWS with SQS, DynamoDB and SNS ● Successfully worked with client stakeholders and users in a workshop environment and conducted deep dives for understanding business problem solving collaboratively.
+● Initiated multiple microservices in AWS with SQS, DynamoDB and SNS
 ```

 ## Expertise